Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Final remarks and conclusions

-The participants of this study did not give written consent for their data to be shared publicly, so due to the sensitive nature of the research supporting data is not available.
+{\bf{Data Availability statement}} The participants of this study did not give written consent for their data to be shared publicly, so due to the sensitive nature of the research supporting data is not available.